 Tilt and rotate your torso.
 You will feel your stomach and back muscles engage to keep you upright as you tilt to the right and left.

-Start on all fours, with your hands placed directly under your shoulders and your knees directly under your hips.
+Start on your hands and knees, with your hands placed directly under your shoulders and your knees directly under your hips.
 Keep your head and neck in a comfortable, neutral position.

 From here, lift one arm off the ground so that it is parallel with your ear.
 This provides a great stretch for your shoulder and rotator cuff, while engaging your core to keep you stabilized.

-Similar to your arms, lift one leg off the ground.
+Opposite to the arm exercises mentioned above, lift one leg straight up off the ground at a time.
 For variations, try sliding it behind your body, out to the side, or bend it towards your chest.

 Touch your toes